pawelpacewicz/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-Show any code that is needed to
+Show any code that is needed to:

 1. Load the data (i.e. read.csv())